Volvo Cars safety experts say: use technology to support drivers and reduce distraction

 The rise of smartphones and touchscreens inside cars has sparked a growing debate around the dangers of distraction behind the wheel.
 But Volvo Cars safety experts say that distraction is a fact of life, and that technology should be used to support people in their daily commute.

-The company’s own safety research and behavioural science work suggests that when used correctly, modern technology inside the car can actively reduce distraction, boost road safety and help people to be better and more focused drivers.
+The company’s own safety research and behavioural science work suggest that when used correctly, modern technology inside the car can actively reduce distraction, boost road safety and help people to be better and more focused drivers.

-“It is easy to think that phones and screens are the only scourge of the modern driver, but life as a whole is distracting,” said Malin Ekholm, Head of the Volvo Cars Safety Centre.
+“It is easy to think that phones and screens are the only scourge of the modern driver, but life as a whole is distracting,” said Malin Ekholm, head of the Volvo Cars Safety Centre.
 “We know people do not get distracted on purpose, but it happens.
 You could be late for daycare and somewhat stressed, or you get behind the wheel after a bad day at work – all this affects you as a driver.”

 Malin Ekholm made these and other remarks during a special Volvo-organised webcast around safety this week.
-During this first Volvo Studio Talk, which can be viewed on demand HERE, she and other safety advocates discussed distraction and several other pressing road safety issues.
+During this first Volvo Studio Talk, which can be viewed on-demand HERE, she and other safety advocates discussed distraction and several other pressing road safety issues.

 Some would say that from a distraction point of view, a car from the 1940s is safer than today’s cars – after all, it does not contain a screen, phone connectivity or even a radio.
 But that is not how today’s drivers and society operate.